francescogili/francescogili.nl/content/project/example2/index.md

 3. **Uncertainty quantification**: The Bayesian framework inherently provides uncertainty quantification without the need to estimate any parameter.
 We also showed that this is asymptotically correct in the frequentist sense.

+**NEWS: the last version of the paper has been accepted for publication in The Annals of Statistics.** link to last version: https://arxiv.org/pdf/2502.15352